 · Data and analytics are at the heart of digital transformation, especially when it comes to improving the overall customer experience.

-The Sharpening of Self-Service
+The Sharpening of Self-Service in Finance

 One area of focus for transformation is around customer service and experience.
 Banks have provided customers with self-service tools for decades, starting with the ATM and now with mobile banking apps.
 Self-service tools are important when attracting the next generation of customers who are not only digitally savvy but also demand solutions that give them the same experience, personalization, and advice they get from other consumer companies.
 For example, calling into a call center usually becomes a customer’s last resort, and they are often confronted with confusing options and simply want to speak to someone regarding their unique (so they think) circumstances.
 This is where the role of virtual assistants begins to provide more value now than ever.